nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 System detects formatting error in command.
     * 1a1.
 System display formatting error message.
         <br> Use case ends.
 * 1b.
-System detects index in command to locate module is invalid.
+System detects index in command to locate the module is invalid.
     * 1b1.
 System display module missing/invalid input error message.
     <br> Use case ends.

-### Use Case: `UC09` - edit assignment
+### Use Case 9: Edit Assignment

 **MSS:**